A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The Euler equations

 \subsection{Computation of the initial guess}

 In order to find the root of $\phi$ exactly we follow an iterative process.
 We will proceed as in Section \ref{subsec: IG}.
-Let us introduce some approximations of $p_*$ whose accuracy has been studied in different works.
 We consider a total of six initial guesses, three of which we describe in the following sections.
-The description of the other three is omitted due to their strong similarity when considering the shallow water equations; therefore, we refer the reader to Sections \ref{IG: AV}, \ref{IG: CC} and \ref{IG:HLLE}.
+The other three (AV, CC, and HLLE) are the natural analogs of the SW initial guesses described in Sections \ref{IG: AV}, \ref{IG: CC} and \ref{IG:HLLE}.